 - Never point or shoot a firework toward another person.
 This can be extremely dangerous and cause serious burns or other serious injuries to someone.

 - Keep children away from the area.
 It is important that children keep back an appropriate distance while fireworks are being lit.
 Fireworks can be very unpredictable and may not shoot off in the direction you expect them to.
 Children should not handle the fireworks before or after they have gone off.
 These devices could be unstable and will be hot right after they have been used.

 - Beware of sparklers.
 Sparklers can get extremely hot (1,200-2,000 degrees Fahrenheit), and can cause serious burns to a child.
 It is recommended that no child under the age of 5 should be given a sparkler, and any child that is given one should be under supervision the entire time it is lit.

 - Be careful when cleaning up the used fireworks.
-Once you are done setting off fireworks, go to each device and poor water over it.
+Once you are done setting off fireworks, go to each device and pour water over it.
 Leave it outside overnight to ensure all sparks have gone out and then pick them up in the morning to through them out.
 This will help prevent a house or trash fire.

 - Do not make your own fireworks.
 As it is, a firework can be an unstable and dangerous device.

 - Obey the law.
 If fireworks are illegal in your town or state, DO NOT purchase them.
 Fireworks are considered explosives, and they should be treated as such.
 Look into your local laws to see what types of fireworks, if any, are legal to have in your area.

 Fireworks help us to celebrate our independence.
 They can be bright, colorful and beautiful, but they can also be dangerous.
 If you have been injured due to someone’s negligence in handling fireworks, call us today to set up a free consultation, and we can help you receive the compensation you deserve.